orbitmines/archive/projects/Project - OrbitMines Minecraft.md

 -
 Gain experience, specific items etc..

 On first join the player is teleported into a freshly generated world for them creative-style, a random location is chosen, the player is teleported there.
 It has to be a location where there's a big cave, and the biome is randomized, so not sure how taht would work but maybe use /locate to a big cave.
-Then the player is floating in the air, jsut like when choosing a level, and the options are "Start a new Run", ""
+Then the player is floating in the air, jsut like when choosing a level, and the options are "Start a new Run", "Join someone else's run" in the same style as the level up, but then those two.
+Underneath him the world for his new run is already being generated, generating a city-like

 Enemies
 -